-Our Community Tree is a stunning sculpture that celebrates every first resident at Lake Treeby residents.
+Our Community Tree is a stunning sculpture that celebrates the early residents of Lake Treeby.

 It’s located right next to the lake and is made from recycled steel.
-Each first resident will have the opportunity to get their name on a sculptural leaf, which will be attached to the tree.
+Our early resident have their name engraved on a sculptural leaf that has been attached to the tree.

 Inspiration of the Tree

-Punched steel names on the leaves represent the new residents in Lake Treeby.
-These will be placed on the lower branches for better visibility, whilst the upper leaves are plain.
+Punched steel names on the leaves represent the early residents of Lake Treeby.
+These have been placed on the lower branches for better visibility, whilst the upper leaves are plain.

 A Growing Sculpture

-The tree is cleverly designed to ‘grow’ as the community grows.
+The tree was cleverly designed to ‘grow’ as the community grew.
 As residents get older, they can show younger generations their leaf on the tree and so on.
 We hope the tree becomes a talking point, a meeting point, a resting point and the ‘family’ tree of the community.

 About Martin Jaine